timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 This adds time to the problem.
 State updates can now come from delayed repository responses, not only from immediate user events.
 A query change no longer only updates a string; it may also cancel previous work, start new work, clear an old error, show loading, and ignore stale results from older queries.

-The companion repository includes a baseline version that uses a direct ViewModel with several state holders and guards: current query, loading flag, error, items, current job, and checks that prevent older results from replacing newer ones.
+The companion repository includes a baseline version that uses a ViewModel with several state holders and guards for async request handling: current query, loading flag, error, items, current job, and checks that prevent older results from replacing newer ones.
 It can meet the requirements, but the behavior is now held together by several related mutations and conditions.
+Also, separate mutations may cause a temporary inconsistensy in UI (_is this a real issue for the example?_) and, if some mutation fogotten, even a correctness issue.

 A smaller improvement is to expose one immutable `SearchUiState` from the ViewModel instead of several separate values.
 That gives the UI one consistent snapshot to render.
+In this practical sense, it is already UDF (_introduced without explanation what it is_): state flows down, user actions go back to the ViewModel, and mutation stays private.

-But stale-result handling still needs a clear owner: something must decide whether a completed search still belongs to the latest query.
+(_not connected to previous text_)But stale-result handling still needs a clear owner.
+Something must decide whether a completed search still belongs to the latest query.
+A direct single-state ViewModel can do that with jobs, generations, and checks before each state commit, but those guards are still part of the implementation.

-This is where Unidirectional Data Flow starts to relieve that pressure.
-The View renders read-only state and reports user actions through named ViewModel methods such as `onQueryChanged()` and `retry()`.
-The ViewModel owns state mutations and search work.
+We can use coroutine Flow operators to express the latest-wins rule directly.
+A ViewModel can debounce query changes, use `flatMapLatest`, set loading state, and update the same `SearchUiState` when the latest result arrives.

-That boundary has a cost: the UI no longer changes fields directly, and simple callbacks become ViewModel entry points.
+(_why we explain this after we introduce ViewModel in baseline example?_)The ViewModel boundary has a cost: the UI no longer changes fields directly, and simple callbacks become ViewModel entry points such as `onQueryChanged()` and `retry()`.
 That cost is mostly ceremony for local synchronous transitions, but it starts paying off when one user action means “update the query, clear old errors, cancel previous work, show loading, and ignore stale results.”

-For one async pipeline, UDF is usually enough.
-A ViewModel can debounce query changes, use `flatMapLatest` or cancel the previous job, set loading state, and update the same `UiState` when the latest result arrives.

-The key point is that a single latest-wins pipeline has a clear owner and a clear ordering rule.
+(_do we need this?_)The key point is that a single latest-wins pipeline has a clear owner and a clear ordering rule.
 The rule is local: only the latest search result may commit state.

+(_do we need a conclusion for the stage 3?_)

 ## Stage 4: Pagination introduces ordering rules